 Divorcing couples that agree on all property division and child custody issues should consider an uncontested divorce.
-Uncontested divorces offer a quicker, less expensive procedure to end a divorce for couples with simple divorces.
+In general, divorce can be an emotionally exhausting and challenging process.
+However, uncontested divorces offer a quicker, less expensive procedure to end a marriage.

 This article will help you decide if you are eligible for an uncontested divorce in Colorado and provide the basic steps you’ll need to take for an uncontested divorce in your area.
 If you have additional questions about uncontested divorces in Colorado after reading this article, you should consult a local family law attorney.

-Whether you have children or not, it’s a good idea to sign a separation agreement, which states exactly how you and your spouse want any property, assets or debts to be divided between the two of you.
+Whether you have children or not, it’s a good idea to sign a separation agreement, which states exactly how you and your spouse want to divide any property, assets, or debts between the two of you.
 Although you can get an uncontested divorce without attorneys, it’s also a good idea to have an attorney review your separation agreement to make sure it meets the court’s requirements.

-If you do have children, you will need to make sure that your separation agreement addresses property and debt division, as well as child custody, the visitation schedule, child support and alimony.
+If you do have children, you will need to make sure that your separation agreement addresses property and debt division, as well as child custody, the visitation schedule, child support, and spousal support.

 You’ll have to state in the affidavit that you’ve met all of the requirements for a divorce.
-If you or your spouse wants to return to a using prior name, you should state that in the affidavit as well.
-You can find a sample affidavit for decree without appearance of the parties here.
+If you or your spouse wants to return to a prior name, you should state that in the affidavit as well.
+Click here for a sample affidavit for decree without appearance of the parties.

 If you file the affidavit for decree as co-petitioners with your spouse, you do not have to serve (deliver) a copy of the affidavit on your spouse.

-If you file the affidavit by yourself, however, you will need to legally serve the affidavit on your spouse.
-You can have your spouse served by the sheriff of your county, or your spouse can sign a waiver of service form you can get from your district court clerk’s office, which can be found here.
+If you file the affidavit by yourself, however, you will need to serve the affidavit on your spouse legally.
+(Colo.
+Rev. Stat. § 14-10-107 (4)(a).)
+You can ask your county sheriff to serve your spouse, or your spouse can sign a waiver of service, which is a form you can get from your district court clerk’s office.

-Once the court receives your filed affidavit, the judge will decide whether or not to grant the divorce without the spouses appearing before the court, or whether to hold a hearing.
+Once the court receives your filed affidavit, the judge will decide whether to grant the divorce immediately or require the spouses to appear for a hearing first.
 Different judges may have different reasons for asking a divorcing couple to appear for a hearing.
-Sometimes, the judge will hold a hearing to ask the spouses questions to make sure all of the requirements have been met or to make sure the separation agreement is fair to both spouses.
+Sometimes, the judge will hold a hearing to ask the spouses questions to make sure they meet all of the requirements or to make sure the separation agreement is fair to both spouses.

-Once a judge finds all the requirements for a divorce have been met and is satisfied with the agreement, he or she will issue a “decree of dissolution of marriage” that legally divorces you and your spouse.
-The decree of dissolution can only be signed by the judge after at least 90 days have passed since the affidavit was filed.
+Once the court determines that the spouses meet all the requirements for a divorce and is satisfied with the agreement, the judge will issue a “decree of dissolution of marriage” that legally divorces you and your spouse.
+The judge can only sign the decree of dissolution after at least 90 days have passed since the spouses filed the affidavit.
 If you have signed a separation agreement with your spouse, the court will attach your agreement to the decree of divorce.

 If you have additional questions about uncontested divorce in Colorado, you should speak with a local family law attorney.